What is Climate change?

 Droughts in Rotorua and the Bay of Plenty are expected to be more frequent and severe, affecting our natural environment, tourism based around this environment, and mahinga kai (food-gathering) practices.
 Species that live in water habitats, like wetlands, rivers and streams, will be affected if their habitats dry up.
 Droughts also put pressure on agriculture and forestry.

 Wildfires in forest or scrubland will become more prevalent in hotter, drier weather and could destroy our forest industry, infrastructure, our mountain biking network, and homes.
-Fires reduce air quality which affects our vulnerable people.
+Fires reduce air quality which affects our community, including those vulnerable to respiratory illnesses.

 Rainfall and flooding